1993 reviews of the British honours system: Background

 The Conservative Party leader John Major was Prime Minister of the United Kingdom from 1990 to 1997.
 He was keen to move towards a classless society and, as part of this, carried out a review of the British honours system.
 The focus of the honours system had historically been civil servants, rewarded for performing their job roles.
 Labour Party prime minister Harold Wilson had attempted to broaden the honours lists in the 1960s and 1970s to include more celebrity figures but this had faced opposition and his 1976 Prime Minister's Resignation Honours led to scandal.
 Major's predecessor as Conservative Party leader and prime minister, Margaret Thatcher had directed the civil service to increase the award of honours to those from the private and voluntary sectors but most awards still went to those on the public payroll.
 Those administering the system told Thatcher it would be hard to achieve her aims without reform of the system and she lacked the political will to carry this out.
 She did reintroduce honours for political service, phased out by Wilson, as rewards for her party members, and these rose to make up around 20% of the honours lists.
-The honours system came under attack during the 1980s, with works by Labour Research (1983), journalist Michael De-la-Noy (1985) and John Walker (1986) criticising honours made by Thatcher to part donors.
-De-la-Noy considered the honours system socially divisive and Walker though it lacked transparency, making it hard to judge if awards were made corruptly.
+The honours system came under attack during the 1980s, with works by Labour Research (1983), journalist Michael De-la-Noy (1985) and John Walker (1986) criticising honours made by Thatcher to party donors.
+De-la-Noy considered the honours system socially divisive and Walker thought it lacked transparency, making it hard to judge if awards were made corruptly.
 An article in The Economist in 1987 stated that only those honours given to "ordinary people who give public service" were really defensible and argued for the abolition of those award for political and civil service.

 Prior to Major's review the system had remained largely unchanged for 70 years.
 Many honours, civil and military, were restricted to recipients of certain rank.
 In the military officers received gallantry awards described as crosses (for example the Air Force Cross) while the other ranks received medals (for example the Air Force Medal).
 The only gallantry medal without distinction to rank was the highest, the Victoria Cross.
 This carried across to the civilian awards with other ranks generally not entitled to appointment to orders such as the Order of the British Empire, instead receiving the associated, but separate and lower-ranking, British Empire Medal (BEM).

-Major's review, which reported in March 1993, focused on the civilian honours and ended the rank requirements there.
-He made a recommendation that a similar review be completed into military awards with a view to making them "rankless".
+Major's review was carried out in conjunction with Sir Robin Butler, the Head of the Home Civil Service, from 1992.
+It focused on the civilian honours and reported in March 1993.
+Major made a recommendation that a similar review be completed into military awards with a view to making them "rankless".
 The Ministry of Defence started a joint services (army, navy and air force) review in March 1993.
 This reported later that year; on 17 October, Secretary of State for Defence Malcolm Rifkind announced that the distinction between officers and other ranks in the issuing of gallantry awards would be abolished.